wild-roots.org

 1 female of forty and under fifty (note: likely Mary Hartson Smith Daggett, born 1784)

-1850 Census, Aroostook, Houlton County, Maine
+1850 US Census, Aroostook, Houlton County, Maine

 Household headed by Holmes S. Daggett, 57 yo, born in Edgartown, Mass, occupation Cordwainer.
 Mary H. Daggett, 66 yo, born in Province of N.B.
 John M. Daggett, 32 yo, born in Temple, Maine, occupation Seaman.
 Mary F. Daggett, 25 yo, born in Strong, Maine.
 Holmes S. Daggett, Jr., 30 yo, born in Strong, Maine, occupation Cordwainer.
 Sarah J. Daggett, 25 yo, born in Hartland, Maine.
 Mary H. Daggett, 2 yo, born in Houlton, Maine. (ed. note: Cordwainer is an old term for shoemaker)